aws-quickstart/quickstart-sap-datahub-eks/README.md

    This will create a directory called quickstart-sap-datahub-eks for you.

-2) while still using your git client, cd into the quickstart-sap-datahub-eks directory
+2) while still using your git client, cd into the quickstart-sap-datahub-eks directory that was created for you after running the "git clone" command.

-3) from the quickstart-sap-datahub-eks, type this command to update all the linked git submodules:
+3) from inside the "quickstart-sap-datahub-eks" directory, type this command to update all the linked git submodules:

-	git submuodules update --init --remote --recursive
+	git submodule update --init --remote --recursive

 4) now that all of the files have been cloned, you can modify them to meet your requirements or upload them as is into your Amazon S3 bucket: